riboviz/riboviz/docs/user/riboviz_outputs.md

 # riboviz output files and figures

 This document lists the output files from a typical riboviz run, along with short descriptions.
-When first looking at outputs of a riboviz run, read_length.pdf and 3nt_periodicity.pdf will be a good starting point for accessing the success of the run and the quality of the data used, as described below.
+When first looking at outputs of a riboviz run, `read_length.pdf` and `3nt_periodicity.pdf` will be a good starting point for accessing the success of the run and the quality of the data used, as described below.

 **Initial Quality control checks**

 When looking at the `read_lengths.pdf`, it is expected to see a peak of reads at 28-31nt.
-If an incorrect adapter or UMI regular expression is given in the config file, such as sequences being too long, too short or just not the one used in the actual experiment. then the peak will not be present at 28-31 nt, and potentially very few reads will be seen on the plot as they are unable to align to annotation files so are discarded at an earlier stage of the pipeline.
+If the adapter or UMI (Unique Molecular Identifiers) sequence given in the config file does not match those used in the experiment irregularities will be present in the output files.
+If these sequences are incorrect a clear peak at 28-31nt in `read_lengths.pdf` will not be present.
+In addition, very few reads may be present as they are unable to align to the annotation files so are discarded at an earlier stage of the pipeline.
+You can examine `read_counts.tsv` to check the number of aligned reads at each stage of the pipeline.

 When looking at the `3nt_periodicity.pdf`, it is expected to see a peak of reads upstream of the start codon, then repeating smaller peaks every 3nt.
 Severe disruption of the 3nt periodicity indicates a lower quality dataset and potential issues with the adapter sequence or UMI regular expression.